sblab-bioinformatics/G4-vs-TFs/Genomic_association_testing.md

 Remaining <- ENC_filt[!(ENC_filt$Experiment.accession %in% IDR_opt_yes$Experiment.accession),] # Keep Experimental.acession that are not present in IDR_opt_yes

-# Keep files that result from at least 2 biological replictate and remove experiments that contain only one sample:
+# Keep files that result from at least 2 biological replicates and remove experiments that contain only one sample:
 Remaining <- Remaining[grep(', ', Remaining$Biological.replicate.s.),]

 # Keep only those processed by ENCODE consortium